kivy/kivy/doc/sources/installation/installation-windows.rst

 To use them, instead of doing `python -m pip install kivy` we'll install one of these wheels as follows.

 #.
+Perform steps 1 and 2 of the above Installation section.
+#.
 Download the appropriate wheel for your system.
 #.
 Rename the wheel to remove the version tag, e.g.
    ``Kivy-1.9.1.dev0_30112015_gitc68b630-cp27-none-win32.whl``